 Next, turbines and generators were installed from 1963 to 1966.
 The dam was dedicated by Ladybird Johnson on September 22, 1966.
 It took 17 years for Lake Powellto completely fill for the first time.

-nearly 200,000 horsepower.
-With all eight generators operating at full output, over 15 million gallons of water will pass through the
+generating nearly 200,000 horsepower.
+With all eight generators operating at full output, over 15 million gallons of water will

 GLEN CANYON DAM TOURS

 For more information about Tours of Glen Canyon Dam contact Glen Canyon Natural History Association Tour Program at (928) 608-6072.